theaulait/final/README.md

 # Access Code 2.1 final assessment &mdash; laptop coding section

+## Instructions

+**First, clone this repository.
+You will commit your solutions to your cloned repository, and submit the repository for grading at the end of the assessment.**

-In this section, you will complete the implementation of several small methods, classes, or programs that we provide you with.
-Each question is contained in a separate package under the `src/` directory of each repository.
-Each package contains a `README.md` describing the problem and specifying what you must do to solve it.
+In each problem, you will complete the implementation of several small methods, classes, or programs that we provide you with.

+Each problem is contained in a separate package directory.

 Very simple tests are provided with some of the problems.
 These tests are _not_ comprehensive; passing these tests does not guarantee that your solution is correct.
 Your solution must satisfy the problem as described, and otherwise behave reasonably.
 You may add additional tests if you find that helpful.

-For each question, do the following:
+For each problem, do the following:

 1. Read and understand the README.
 2. Examine the provided code, especially the parts marked "TODO".